 Chianti is a fresh and youthful Italian wine from Tuscany with rustic charm and is made from the Sangiovese grape (with up to 15% content from other grapes).
 Rustic is a description often applied to Italian wines, and it often implies an earthiness or forest component to it.
 Expect flavours of rich mulch, violet and green olive.
 Meanwhile, in the mouth, you’ll find bright red flavours of strawberry, cherry and cherry tomato.

 Chianti has great acidity, enough tannin for character, and a spicy/smoky finish that makes it a popular pairing with common Italian food dishes.
-Spaghetti, Pizza, Veal Marsala, Lasagna, and Chicken Parmesan are all enhanced by the herbal notes and smoky finish.
+Spaghetti or Pasta Bolognese, Pizza, Veal Marsala, Lasagna, Eggplant/Veal & Chicken Parmesan are all enhanced by the herbal notes and smoky finish.
 Meanwhile, the tart acidity of the wine ensures that it never clashes with the tomato sauce used to build these Italian staples.

 Here are our top 5 Chianti and Food Pairings

 Spaghetti and Meatballs & Chianti

 We’ve all seen the Disney Classic, Lady and the Tramp.
 Remember that wicker covered wine bottle on the makeshift table that has a candle stuck in it?
 That’s an old school Chianti bottle.
 Chianti was such a staple in American Spaghetti restaurants as it perfectly pairs with every component in a spaghetti and meatball dish.